DeepL Translator: Translation method

-The translation is said to be generated using a supercomputer that reaches 5.1 petaflops and is operated in Iceland with hydropower.

-In general, CNNs are slightly more suitable for long coherent word sequences, but they have so far not been used by the competition because of their weaknesses compared to recurrent neural networks.

-The weaknesses of DeepL are compensated for by supplemental techniques, some of which are publicly known.

 Translator and subscription

-The translator can be used for free with a limit of 1,500 characters per translation.
+The translator can be used for free with a maximum limit of 1,500 characters per translation.
 Microsoft Word and PowerPoint files in Office Open XML file formats (.docx and .pptx) and PDF files up to 5MB in size can also be translated.
 It offers paid subscription DeepL Pro, which has been available since March 2018 and includes application programming interface access and a software plug-in for computer-assisted translation tools, including SDL Trados Studio.
 Unlike the free version, translated texts are stated to not be saved on the server; also, the character limit is removed.
 The monthly pricing model includes a set amount of text, with texts beyond that being calculated according to the number of characters.